Katowicka Street

 Katowicka Street is a street in Warsaw located in Saska Kępa, running from the intersection with Zwycięzców Street to the intersection with Obrońców Street.
-The name of the street refers to Katowice, the capital of the then youngest Silesian Voivodeship, which fits into the nomenclature of many other streets in Saska Kępa, referring to the new political order after World War I. It is mainly lined with residential buildings, including those from the interwar period, 13 of which are listed in the heritage register.
+The name of the street refers to Katowice, the capital of the then youngest Silesian Voivodeship.
+This fits into the nomenclature of many other streets in Saska Kępa, referring to the new political order after World War I. It is mainly lined with residential buildings, including those from the interwar period, 13 of which are listed in the heritage register.
 Several buildings were designed by architects associated with the Praesens group.
 Katowicka Street also bears traces of an urban experiment from the late 1940s.

 Mileage and traffic

 Katowicka Street runs parallel to the Vistula river.
 It is located in the northwestern part of Saska Kępa, between Wał Miedzeszyński and Francuska streets.
 It begins at the intersection with Zwycięzców Street, then intersects with Obrońców Street, and ends by intersecting with Walecznych Street.
 The street is one-way, allowing traffic only in the northward direction.
 There are no public transportation routes or bike lanes running through it.